-Chewing gum: We munch on it to freshen our breath, to reduce boredom, or reduce cravings.
+Chewing gum: We munch on it to freshen our breath, reduce boredom, or weaken cravings.
 Whether you’re a gum-snapper, a bubble-blower, or a more reserved gum-chewer, you’re probably chewing on a material that’s polluting our landscapes and waterways.
 That’s right, most chewing gum contains plastic.

 In the U.S., chicle-based chewing gum was popularized in the late 1800s but by the 1940s, chicle was largely replaced by synthetics.
 Today, most of the gum on the market gets its elasticity and chewy-ness from plastics.
 Sometimes the plastic base is polyethylene, the plastic used to make most plastic bags.
 Another plastic used in gum is polyisobutylene, which is used to make inner tubes.
 The “ick” factor aside, if you’re trying to eliminate single-use plastics from your life, take a look at chewing gum.